johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.4 Approach Charts and Procedures.md

 		1. Timing from [[FAF]] to [[MAP]]
 		2. GPS/DME
 	4. Use of flaps when near minimums^[Adding flaps when breaking out at 200' may be more destabilizing than they are worth.
 Consider only adding flaps if, for example, you've broken out />1000' AGL.]
 	5. Using the vertical guidance beyond precision FAF, while convenient, may not keep you above the required step-down altitudes.
-More information [here](https://www.ifr-magazine.com/avionics/watch-your-stepdown/).
+More information here: [[Watch Your Step(Down)]].
 10. What is required to descend below [[DA]] or [[MDA]]? ([[FAR 91.175 IFR Takeoff and Landing|FAR 91.175]]) ![[Operation Below DA or MDA]]
 11. When is a missed approach required? ([[FAR 91.175 IFR Takeoff and Landing]])
 	1. At [[DA]] or [[MAP]], if references above are not visible